dorakang/R-Projects/README.md

 # R-Projects

-This is the storage of R projects I did for myself.
-Most of the datasets are gathered from courses I took at the University of Iceland.
-Please no use for the sake of your benefits.
+This is the storage of R projects I did for myself. </br>
+Most of the datasets are gathered from the courses I took at the University of Iceland. </br>
+Please no use for the sake of your (commercial) benefits.